ranjitharangaswamy/RUSE/README.md

 # RUSE Real-time Updates on Seattle Events
+RUSE was built as a part of the Youth Connector Hackathon, Seattle, Washington organized by City of Seattle and AI2 Incubator.
+We were placed 2nd in the hackathon for this project!

-RUSE is an intelligent, AI-powered platform that discovers, curates, and matches Seattle-area youth programs and activities with appropriate age groups while reducing manual maintenance overhead.
+TL/DR: RUSE is an intelligent, AI-powered platform that discovers, curates, and matches Seattle-area youth programs and activities with appropriate age groups while reducing manual maintenance overhead.

 ## 🎯 Key Features